RohanNero/Loyalty-Harvest-Raw/NOTES.md

 start with home page showing User and Organizer buttons, add some lorum ipsum below then move on to `createMerkle` page

+9/18 notes:

+left off working on the home-page

+1. spruce up the two main buttons

+- can we make one look like a four leaf clover and the other one look like a pot of gold?
+- what will the pot look like object-wise:
+  1.

+2. set up landing page for User button to be similar to the landing page for Organizer
+3. style the pages more
+4. setup create merkle and create event forms for organizers
+5. setup create sig and create proof forms for users
+6. setup connect wallet button (will need for `create event`)